HarshMN2345/-Custom-Shell-Implementation/README.md

 # Custom Shell in Golang

 This is a custom shell implemented in Golang that supports various basic functionalities such as quoting, navigation, and execution of commands.
-The project is designed to give you an understanding of how shell environments work under the hood by implementing features like handling quotes, paths, and external program execution.
+The project is designed to give an understanding of how shell environments work under the hood by implementing features like handling quotes, paths, and external program execution.

 ## Features